lahipa/WeCan/README.md

 ## Structure

 Backend:
-- Build to access json file in external that blocked by cors if access it from client, and pass it to frontend.
+- Build to access external json file that blocked by cors if access it from client, and pass it to frontend.
+- Build to spesific cors setting for client.

 Frontend
-- Build UI using atomic design concept
+- Build UI using atomic design concept for better maintenence and testing
 - State management using redux and redux thunk